 Myron Goldsmith of Skidmore, Owings and Merrill designed the newspaper in 1971 of glass and steel and provided onlookers with a window into the business of communications.
 The open concept reflects the seven-day newspaper’s role as a central link in the information for the community.
 Originally, the paper’s printing presses could be viewed from the street, as they printed the daily paper.
 The presses had to be moved to a larger printing plant off of Interstate 65 and south of Columbus.

-The Republic was the seventh Columbus structure to be named an historic landmark, The U.S. Interior said, “The Republic is an exceptional work of modern architecture and one of the best examples of the work of Myron Goldsmith, a general partner in the firm Skidmore, Owings & Merrill, and a highly respected architect, architect”
+The Republic was the seventh Columbus structure to be named an historic landmark, The U.S. Interior said, “The Republic is an exceptional work of modern architecture and one of the best examples of the work of Myron Goldsmith, a general partner in the firm Skidmore, Owings & Merrill, and a highly respected architect, architectural theorist, writer, and educator.”

 The AIA (American Institute of Architects) gave the building an Honor award in 1975, one of five recognized in Columbus by the AIA.